Latrodectus bishopi: Taxonomy

 The species was first described in 1938 by B. J. Kaston as the variety bishopi of the species Latrodectus mactans.
 The name bishopi honors Marshall B. Bishop who collected the specimens on which the description was based.
 Latrodectus bishopi was raised to a full species in 1964 by John D. McCrone and Herbert W. Levi.
 It can be distinguished from L. mactans by features of the male and female genitalia: the embolus of the male palpal bulb has one fewer loop as do the connecting ducts leading to the female spermatheca.

-Distribution and ecology
+Distribution and Ecology

 L. bishopi is endemic to central and southern Florida.
 It is restricted to sand-pine scrub – inland areas of dry sand dunes dominated by sand pine, Pinus clausa.
 Within these areas, the species makes most of its webs in palmetto bushes (Serenoa repens and Sabal etonia) at heights of 30 cm or more above the ground.
+The webs are tangled, with a funnel shaped retreat for the spider below.
+The spider also stores its egg sacs in this retreat.
 The species is a known predator of Hemisphaerota cyanea.
+Possible predators of L. bishopi include sphecid wasps and the Florida scrub jay.